When You Get Good at Things You Never Felt Passionate About

 When I started farming in Japan, it wasn’t passion that drew me to it.
 My boss closed his English school and invited me to join his family’s farming operation.
 I said yes out of loyalty, not because I’d always dreamed of agricultural work.

 Now when I’m operating farm equipment, there’s genuine satisfaction in doing it well.
-It feels manly, requires real responsibility, marks me as someone skilled in this particular craft.
+It feels manly, requires real responsibility, and marks me as someone skilled in this particular craft.
 None of that existed on day one.
 It built itself through repetition I never particularly felt excited about.

 What skill surprised you by becoming meaningful through practice rather than passion?